fanypilar/fpilarova_masters/README.md

 - "CAASTools_files"
 - "NCBI_Datasets_download"
-- "analyses"
 - "results"
-- "stress_molecules"

 # Information about the output files created by the script:
-## Files in folder "analyses":
-- "anage_animaltraits_data_merge.csv" contains all data from AnAge and AnimalTraits merged
-- "gene_in_multiple_paths_check.csv" contains information about in which paths are genes involved in
-- "genes_organisms_check.csv" contains information about what data were downloaded from NCBI, i.e. what genes for what organisms
-- "all_downloaded_sequences.csv" contains all information from stress molecules files downloaded from NCBI merged
-- "orthologs_count" contains information about number of sequences that were downloaded for each gene

 ## Files in folder "CAASTools_files":
 - folder "fasta_files" containing fasta files each with all selected ortholog sequences (of both short and long-living organisms); will be used for MSA